-Indicators #1, #2A, #3, and #4 are critical indicators on the current rating system.
+Indicators #1, #2A, #3, #4 and #5 are critical indicators on the current rating system.
 A rating of F - Substandard Achievement is assigned if the district failed to achieve one or more of these critical indicators.

-The solvency of a district is critical to its financial strength.
-Chart #1 below illustrates the total fund balance over the past fiscal years.
+The solvency of a district is critical to its financial strength; hence unrestricted net assets that are greater than \$0 is perhaps the most critical indicator.
+Chart #1 below illustrates the total unrestricted net assets for the past five fiscal years.
+In addition, the district has maintained a healthy fund balance over the past fiscal years as illustrated by Chart 2.
+[Indicator #5]